joshwashywash/joshwashywash.github.io/src/content/blog/records-as-switches.md

 window.removeEventListener('keydown', onKeydown);
 ```

-Seems pretty straightforward - chcek the key and run the code under the corresponding case.
+Seems pretty straightforward - check the key and run the code under the corresponding case.

 Here's what a 'record' implementation might look like.